Liza Lim: Awards and nominations

 In 2007, Lim's Sydney Symphony Composer Residency was nominated for an APRA Classical Music Award for Outstanding Contribution by an Individual, her piece Mother Tongue was nominated for Best Composition by an Australian Composer, and her piece Flying Banner (After Wang To) won the Orchestral Work of the Year Award.

 In 2018, Lim won the Don Banks Music Award, which honours a senior artist of high distinction who has made an outstanding and sustained contribution to music in Australia.

+The 2026 Grawemeyer Award for Music Composition ($100,000) was awarded to Lim for her cello concerto A Sutured World.